1000 East University Avenue

 Although a broad range of projects will be considered, the following are examples of the teaching research and community interests that this fund is intended to address:

 Application deadline for 2013 is March 15, 2013.

 The grantee will present research results at the annual Susan McKay Women's International Research Speaker's Event and will submit a short report of project activities including accounting for expeditures.

 Donations to this account can be made directly to the Gender and Women's Studies office or on-line at University of Wyoming Foundation.
 Please make sure that any contributions you make through online giving are earmarked for Gender and Women’s Studies and this scholarship.

 Dick and Lynne Cheney Study Abroad Grants.
 Grants are awarded for fall, spring and summer study abroad.
-Application Deadline for summer and fall 2013 study abroad is February 11, 2013.
+Application Deadline for spring 2013 study abroad is October 1, 2013.

 The Chinese Ambassador's Wyoming Scholar (CAWS) Program funds one UW student for one year of study in China and is a full scholarship covering most expenses associated with study, other than travel to China.
 The award goes to an outstanding student with a desire to pursue study in China in any discipline, including but not limited to study of the Chinese language.
 Applications are open to both undergraduate and graduate students.
 Deadline: February 2013

 UniWyo Federal Credit Union Study Abroad Scholarship provides up to five awards of $2,000 to outstanding students participating in a study abroad experience.
 Applications and requirements are available in International Programs, Cheney Center, Room 103.
 Deadline: March 14, 2014

 Critical Language Scholarships